Arabic Language Programs

 The Arabic program focuses on communication and developing proficiency in the language by using it in meaningful contexts: greetings, education, home and family, work, politics, and culture.
 The course awards 4 academic credits.

-For more information, please see the Arabic Program description June 16-July 21, 2016 (suitable for complete beginners).
+For more information, please see the Arabic Program description (suitable for complete beginners).

 The Advanced Arabic Program:

-Upon case of applicable requests we will consider opening a special class for the Advanced Arabic Program.
+Upon case of applicable requests we will consider opening a special class for the Advanced Arabic Program on: July 30 - Aug 27, 2017.

 About the Program